Permaculture Design Course, Autumn 2019

 This PDC is fully certified by the Permaculture Association (Britain).
 The course will be taught in English.

 The Permaculture Design Certificate is an 80 hour theoretical course based on Bill Mollison’s Designers Manual, teaching how we can use today’s tools and technology to create a more sustainable world.
 Permaculture is not only about growing vegetables and animals, it is a whole sustainable lifestyle.
 Permaculture ethics are Earth Care, People Care and Return of Surplus and this is taught by showing students to focus on local resources and their local community, and to have well thought out design practices to create abundance sustainably.

-Rod and Mill have been coming to Greece and teaching permaculture since 2011.
-Their wide knowledge and experience as well as their creative teaching techniques are guiding us through the principles of permaculture gaining a thorough understanding of how we can use our natural resources for our own sustenance while restoring and taking care of the earth.
-Theory, group exercises and hands on projects are well combined through this 12 days course.
+In this course we added 2 extra days two have more time for practicals and hands on experience.
+Peter and Elena will combine their wide knowledge and experience as well as their creative teaching techniques to guide us through the principles of permaculture, gaining a thorough understanding of how we can use our natural resources for our own sustenance while restoring and taking care of the earth.
+Theory, group exercises and hands on projects are well combined through this 14 days course.
 In the end personal projects of the participants are put into the final designs and are worked out thoroughly by the groups formed.